-I am praying for a Transformation Bloc – every new leader with strong following and show sincerity in their actions like Isko, Leni, PacMan, and the rest who have new value propositions: come together and forget yourselves first and build a Transformation Agenda under which every Filipino can support you collectively.
+I am praying for a Transformation Bloc – every new leader with strong following and show sincerity in their actions, those who have new value propositions – will come together and forget yourselves first and build a Transformation Agenda under which every Filipino can support you collectively.
 Here are my initial recommendations for a Philippine Transformation Platform.

 1. The Philippines interest will always be of primary concern in all global agreements and relations.
 The welfare of the Filipinos will be the highest consideration in every national and international policy.
 No more utang na loob, no more mendicant, self-pity attitude.
 The Philippines must know its global worth as a country.
 We stand with every nation in equal footing.